ahnpj/cybersecurity-it-operations-portfolio/README.md

 **Repository:** `security-operations-workflows`

-This repo focuses on **task-first SOC workflows** — the repeatable procedures analysts perform during monitoring, triage, and investigations.
+This repository focuses on **task-first SOC workflows** — the repeatable procedures analysts perform during monitoring, triage, and investigation activities.

-Instead of full incidents, these labs model:
+Instead of full incidents, these workflows model:
-- how analysts interact with tools
+- how analysts interact with security and monitoring tools
-- what questions they ask during triage
+- how alerts and telemetry are validated
-- how alerts and logs are validated
+- how investigation pivots are performed
-- how findings are documented for handoff or escalation
+- how findings are documented for escalation or handoff

-These workflows are intentionally written so they could later be translated into:
+These workflows are written so they can later be translated into:
 - SIEM detections
 - automation pipelines
 - SOAR playbooks